ju2wheels/docker-ansible-core/README.md

 1. The Ansible major version (ie `2.11.x` since we always install the latest minor version).
 2. The Linux distribution name.
 3. The Linux distribution version.
+4. The Docker image platform if other than `linux/amd64`.

 |2.11.x Docker Image Tags         |
 |---------------------------------|